owfdataboy/crawl-jobs-itviec/README.md

 # Crawling Jobs itviec

-## The project is crawling data of specified jobs in itviec website
+## The project is crawling data of specified jobs n itviec website
 Official website: https://itviec.com/

 ## Guide to run the project